acquia/acquia_cms/DEVELOPING.md

 ```

 ### Running tests

+#### PHPUnit
-Acquia CMS's tests are written using the PHPUnit-based framework provided by Drupal core.
+Most of Acquia CMS's tests are written using the PHPUnit-based framework provided by Drupal core.
 To run tests, we have provided a shell script that automatically executes all code validation and tests in a single command.

 From the repository root, simply run: